paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/reliability_model_EEE_families.md

     </table>
 ```

 A mark is given for each level: 1 for level 0, 3.2 for level 1 and 10 for level 2.
 This mark is multiplied by the weight ($P_{os}$) and the sum of all the products is divided by 66.
-For the present application here, we consider $\Pi_{application}$ = 1.1, the value determined in the frame of an Airbus Defence & Space observation project, for all in flight phases.
+For the present application here, we consider $\Pi_{\text{application}}$ = 1.1, the value determined in the frame of an Airbus Defence & Space observation project, for all in flight phases.

 ```{admonition} Note
 :class: note